deepakgl/TRLX/elx-d8/docroot/modules/custom/trlx_story/README.md

 INTRODUCTION
 ------------
-This module creates the API for story details page.
+This module creates the APIs for Story e.g. storyDetails, etc.

 REQUIREMENTS